 This is absolutely my family's favorite crust!
 It's great with some spices added to the flour.
 It can even be frozen: a single batch will make 4 mini-crusts.
 Pre-cook them for 10 - 15 minutes, cool & stack with pieces of wax paper separating the crusts.
 Double bag in a gallon size zip-top bag & freeze.
 To use later, thaw at room temp, add toppings & finish baking.
 (These are great for a quick meal or for school lunches!)

+This was so yummy!
+I did tweak it slightly by making it with 1.25 cups white flour, 3/4 cups whole wheat flour, and the suggested modification of 1/4 cup wheat germ, but I made the rest according to direction.
 We like a super thin crust so I was able to get it to 12-14".
 When I baked it on a cookie sheet, it came out nice and spongy.
 Then I put it directly on the grates and it crisped up nicely, too, so this is a very versatile dough.
 My husband (who likes plain-jane white dough) ranted and raved about it, too!